ratedaux/ratedaux/projects/vinted-marketplace-analysis/README.md

 These are starting hypotheses, not conclusions.

-### H1 — Favorites do not always indicate strong purchase intent
+### H1 — Favourites do not always indicate strong purchase intent

-Users may use Favorites primarily as a way to save or compare items rather than as a direct step toward purchasing.
+Users may use Favourites primarily as a way to save or compare items rather than as a direct step toward purchasing.

 Potential analysis:

-Favorite → Purchase conversion rate
+Favourite → Purchase conversion rate

 ---